Quadrotor Build Thread

 pankaj

 i guess the resolution may not be causing the problem ,,, it will be the sequence (asynchronous in the cheap mixers) fro the rx ...as in pwm signal it comes in sequence .... if that attiny can take asynchronous inputs it will work ... i ran into same problems which are not yet solved ...
-Roll Eyes
+8-)

-keep us updated sir Salute
+keep us updated sir :salute:

 anwar

 Well, it does fly.
 But I have cheated so much that it is not even worth mentioning (other than "getting it done and out of the way", without any passion whatsoever!).
-All the DIY fun is gone, and the software is closed source Sad
+All the DIY fun is gone, and the software is closed source :(

 Basically I found a brand new quad controller for sale on the US forums, which was a new product from a small company.